rudongsu/Emotion-SO/README.md

  **Rudong SU** : *rudongsu@gmail.com*

-## Acknowledgments
+## Useful Resources

-* the project is taken as the main assignment in Research Methods in Software Engineering & Computer Science course during my Master of Software Engineering program at University of Adelaide.
-* Refer this paper to learn more about cross-platform mobile app development tools:
+* Refer to this paper to learn more about cross-platform mobile app development tools:
 ```
 Shah, Kewal & Sinha, Harsh & Mishra, Payal.
 (2019).
 Analysis of Cross-Platform Mobile App Development Tools.
 1-7.
 10.1109/I2CT45611.2019.9033872.
 ```
-* Refer this paper to learn more about IBM Watson's Deep Learning Semantic Approach:
+* learn more about IBM Watson's Deep Learning Semantic Approach:
 ```
 Biondi, Giulio & Franzoni, Valentina & Poggioni, Valentina.
 (2017).
 A Deep Learning Semantic Approach to Emotion Recognition Using the IBM Watson Bluemix Alchemy Language.
 718-729.
 10.1007/978-3-319-62398-6_51.
 ```

+## Acknowledgments

+the project is taken as the main assignment in Research Methods in Software Engineering & Computer Science course during my Master of Software Engineering program at University of Adelaide.